pusaitou/mikochiku_alarm/README.md

 ```

 +  <b>env does not have the ability to redirect to a resource file.</b>
-+ + Therefore, as a rule, resource files embedded with config.spec should be redirected appropriately using the `resource_path()` function.
++ + Therefore, as a rule, resource files embedded with config.spec should be redirected appropriately using the resource_path() function.
-+ + The exception is that: the dll files used by python libraries are implicitly called from `%temp%/___MEIxxxxxx`, so there is no need to consider redirection on the main script as long as it is specified in config,spec.
++ + The exception is that: the dll files used by python libraries are implicitly called from "%temp%/___MEIxxxxxx", so there is no need to consider redirection on the main script as long as it is specified in config.spec.
 ```python
 # config.spec
 a = Analysis(['mikochiku_alarm.py'], datas=[] ... )